Medical Policy: 06.01.38

 This Medical Policy document describes the status of medical technology at the time the document was developed.
 Since that time, new technology may have emerged or new medical literature may have been published.
 This Medical Policy will be reviewed regularly and be updated as scientific and medical literature becomes available.

-January 2018, the U.S. Food and Drug Administration (FDA) approved Lutathera® (Lutetium Lu 177 dotatate), a radiolabeled somatostatin analog indicated for the treatment of adults with somatostatin receptor-positive gastroenteropancreatic neuroendocrine tumors (GEP-NETs), including foregut (gastroduodenal), midgut (distal small intestine and proximal colon), and hindgut (distal colorectal and pancreas) neuroendocrine tumors.
+January 2018, the U.S. Food and Drug Administration (FDA) approved Lutathera® (Lutetium Lu 177 dotatate), a radiolabeled somatostatin analog (SSA) indicated for the treatment of adults with somatostatin receptor-positive gastroenteropancreatic neuroendocrine tumors (GEP-NETs), including foregut (gastroduodenal), midgut (distal small intestine and proximal colon), and hindgut (distal colorectal and pancreas) neuroendocrine tumors.

 Neuroendocrine cells are widely distributed throughout the body, and tumors arising from these cells can occur in most organs.
 GEP-NETs in the digestive system, including the tubular gastrointestinal tract and the pancreas (gastroenteropancreatic), are generally divided into two major categories, well-differentiated neuroendocrine tumors (NETs) and poorly differentiated (high-grade) neuroendocrine carcinomas.
 These two major categories of neuroendocrine tumors behave differently in terms of biologic aggressiveness and in approach to treatment.